Max Baer Jr.: Later career

 Following the cancellation of The Beverly Hillbillies in 1971, Baer made numerous guest appearances on television, but he found his TV acting career hampered by typecasting.
 He concentrated on feature motion pictures, especially behind the camera, writing, producing, and directing.
 Baer wrote and produced the drama Macon County Line (1974), in which he played Deputy Reed Morgan, the highest-grossing movie per dollar invested at the time.
-Made for US$110,000, it earned almost US$25 million at the box office, a record that lasted until The Blair Witch Project surpassed it in 1999.
+Made for less than US$200,000, it earned upwards of US$30 million at the box office, a record that lasted until The Blair Witch Project surpassed it in 1999.
 Baer also wrote, produced, and directed the drama The Wild McCullochs (1975), and played the role of Culver Robinson.

 Baer is credited with being one of the first to use the title of a popular song as the title and plot anchor of a film, acquiring the rights to Bobbie Gentry's hit song and producing the 1976 film Ode to Billy Joe, which he also directed.
 Made for US$1.1 million, the film grossed $27 million at the box office, and earned over US$2.65 million outside the US, US$4.75 million from television, and US$2.5 million from video.
 The film starred Robby Benson and Glynnis O'Connor.

 Since the success of Ode to Billy Joe, the motion picture industry has produced more than 100 song-title movies.
 Baer pursued the rights to the hit song "Like a Virgin", recorded by the singer Madonna in 1984.
 When ABC tried to prevent him from making the film, he sued and won a judgment of more than US$2 million.

 He directed the 1979 comedy Hometown U.S.A. before retiring to his home at Lake Tahoe, Nevada.
-He continues to make occasional guest appearances on television.